GunnarFarneback/AdventOfCode.jl/README.md

 them or you may not.
 There are no code comments, consider it as part of the challenge.

+Ok, who can resist doing a bit of optimization?
+For some problems there are alternative versions available, with e.g. a `fast` suffix in the filename.

 ## Running the Solutions

 `julia aoc.jl YEAR DAY [TEST] [EXTRA]`